Applying for your student visa outside UK

 If you are a national that does not require to apply for entry clearance (visa) before you travel to the UK to enter as a visitor (for example, if you are from the USA or EU), you must not attempt to travel to the UK whilst your Student visa application is pending.
 This could cause both visa and financial implications for you, as you will be required to return to the country where you submitted your Student visa application and re-enter the UK once your Student visa has been granted.

-What happens when my visa is granted?
+What happens when my Student visa is granted?

 Once your application has been decided you will either be invited to collect your passport from the application centre or the decision will be posted to your address.